 The main goal is to help the user focus on writing the UI tests by leveraging the advantages of using a docker like

-Docker can be leveraged for automation testing in addition to providing packaging and deployment support for developers.
+Docker can be leveraged for automation testing in addition to providing packaging and deployment support for software quality assurance services.
 This helps in setting up and scale out remote servers either for web UI or mobile testing, easily.
 By having an isolated and stable environment, where everyone can perform testing inside a container to verify the system functions at any development stage.

 All containers in this infrastructure can be created on demand and destroyed when the job is done.
 It makes the test infrastructure more flexible and maximizes the availability of machines and devices.